antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

         ____ IMAGES

-### Do you want to upload your model with more data?
+### Do you want to update your model with more data?
 If this is your first time using this tool, yo should go first to (____ENLACE SECCION).
 If you want to update your model with more data, welcome again!
 The more data you provide to your AI-model, the better will it be performing!
-So, if you want to update your AI-based predictor, please follow the following steps:
+So, if you want to update your AI-based glucose level predictor, please check out the following steps:
         1) Go to ____
         2) Upload your '.csv' file downladed from your 'LibreView' or 'Glooko' personal account.
 An analysis of the uploaded file will be automatically done.
 There are two options, but these are different

-### How can I use this tool?
+            a)
+            b)
+        3) After waiting for some time (depending of the amount of data uploaded to update the model, but it shouldn't take more than 15 minutes), your re-trained AI-predictor is ready to work again!

+    ____ IMAGES

 ## For developers